 Found a suspicious lump on their skin?
 At Papaya Pet Veterinary Care, we are ready to help.
-Our care is designed to prioritize your pet's physical and mental health through a Fear Free philosophy.
-By creating a safe and soothing environment, your dog, whether a golden retriever or frenchie, or feline friend can feel just as excited when they hear the word "veterinarian" as they do "treat!"
+By creating a safe and soothing environment, your dog, whether a golden retriever or frenchie, or feline friend can feel just as excited when they hear the word “veterinarian” as they do “treat!”

 No matter your concerns, we’re here to provide solutions—give your pet the love they deserve by making an appointment at our animal clinic today.
 For more answers, head to our resource center to learn about everything from teeth cleaning, what causes cancer in cats, preventing cancer in dogs, to pet health records.